“I think the biggest innovation of the 21st century will be at the intersection of biology and technology. A new era is beginning” Steve Jobs

 Validation of Digital Health Applications

 Data integrity and data accuracy are key when it comes to digital health applications.
-For transmitting heath information via different technologies like Wi-Fi or Bluetooth it is important that no information gets lost, if the connections gets lost, which can affect the validity of the data.
+For transmitting health information via different technologies like Wi-Fi or Bluetooth it is important that no information gets lost, if the connections gets lost, which can affect the validity of the data.
 Therefore, the validation of such applications and devices becomes a significant practice.
 Health applications must be validated according to FDA 21 CFR part 820 depending on whether the application or device is seen as a medical device or not.

 Compliance and digital health – how will they co-exist?
 Are the existing frameworks enough to secure us as consumers and patients without inhibiting innovation?
 We will continue to share our ideas on this emerging field.
 Stay tuned.